citp/privacy-policy-historical/k/ke/key/keycaresolutions.co.uk.md

   * To estimate our audience size and usage pattern.

-  * To provide information on other products which we feel may be of interest to you, where you have consented to receive such information.
+  * To provide information on other products, which we feel, may be of interest to you, where you have consented to receive such information.

   * To notify you about any changes to our website, such as improvements or service/product changes, that may affect our service.

-  * If you are an existing customer, we may contact you with information about goods and services similar to those which were the subject of a previous sale to you.
+  * If you are an existing customer, we may contact you with information about goods and services similar to those, which were the subject of a previous sale to you.

   * To speed up your searches.